iWinston/typeorm-plus/docs/select-query-builder.md

     .andWhere("user.lastName = :lastName", { lastName: "Saw" });
 ```

-Will produce the following SQL query:
+Which will produce the following SQL query:

 ```sql
 SELECT ...
 FROM users user WHERE user.firstName = 'Timber' AND user.lastName = 'Saw'
 ```

-You can add `OR` into an exist `WHERE` expression:
+You can add `OR` into an existing `WHERE` expression:

 ```typescript
 createQueryBuilder("user")